pandavinci/pooling-ssv/README.md

 ## Contact

-For any inquiries, questions or ask for help/explanation, contact me at xstane45@vutbr.cz.
+For any inquiries, questions or ask for help/explanation, contact me at ilicka@vutbr.cz.